ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 var vnetName = getResourceName('virtualNetwork', 'sample', 'dev', 'norwayeast', '001')
 ```

 That being said.
-Creating the logic for the naming convention is a bit more difficult in a function then in a module.
+Creating the logic to apply the naming convention is a bit more difficult in a function then a module.
 In a module, you can create a 'procedural' script that applies the naming convention step-by-step, using variables for intermediate results.
 In a function, you can't use variables, so you have to call other functions to create the logic.
-This is a bit more cumbersome, but it works.
+This is a bit more cumbersome.

 ### User-defined Functions

-A lot of the logic consists of keeping the resource names short.
+In this section we'll go through the different functions that are necessary to apply the naming convention.
+As you'll see, a lot of the logic consists of keeping the resource names short.
 This is important due to limitations in the length of resource names.
 A Key Vault or Storage Account name for example can only be 24 characters long.
 A Windows virtual machine is even shorter with a maximum of 15 characters.

+The end result with all functions can be found [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/naming-conventions.bicep).

 #### Resource Type Prefix

 We'll start with the resource type prefix.
-I've used [Abbreviation recommendations for Azure resources](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) as input to create a mapping of resource types to prefixes that I commonly use.
+I've used [Abbreviation recommendations for Azure resources](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) as input to create a mapping of resource types to prefixes for resources that I commonly use.
 It's not a complete list, but you can easily extend it with your own resource types and prefixes.

-See the snippet below for the function to get the prefix.
+See the snippet below for the functions to get the prefix.

 ```bicep
 func getPrefix(resourceType string) string => getPrefixMap()[resourceType]